blissapps/GrafanaBlissWebsite/README.md

 # Cypress automation framework for the new admin portal

 > Disclaimer: Bitbuket has some issues while reading markdown annotations.
-Please, copy the content in README.md and paste it in a markdown reader of your preference to see the documetation in the way it is supposed to be.
+Please, copy the content in the README.md file and paste it in a markdown reader of your preference to see the documentation in the way it is supposed to be.

 ### Suggested IDEs by [Cypress documentation](https://docs.cypress.io/guides/tooling/IDE-integration.html#Extensions-amp-Plugins):